oceanprotocol/docs/discover/glossary.md

 <details>

-<summary>VolumeDF</summary>
+<summary>Volume DF</summary>

 When a user allocates veOCEAN tokens to Ocean Market projects, then weekly OCEAN rewards are given to a user based on the sales of those projects.
-Since these rewards depend on human intervention to decide the allocations, these are categorized as [VolumeDF](../rewards/df-intro.md#what-is-volume-df) rewards.
-OCEAN Data Farming VolumeDF rewards are claimable every Thursday on the [Rewards page](https://df.oceandao.org/rewards).
+Since these rewards depend on human intervention to decide the allocations, these are categorized as [Volume DF](../rewards/df-intro.md#what-is-volume-df) rewards.
+OCEAN Data Farming Volume DF rewards are claimable every Thursday on the [Rewards page](https://df.oceandao.org/rewards).

 </details>

 <details>

-<summary>ChallengeDF</summary>
+<summary>Challenge DF</summary>

-When a user submits prediction algorithms to the [ChallengeDF program](https://df.oceandao.org/challenges) that accurately estimate the price of Ethereum, then OCEAN rewards are airdropped to that user if win one of the top 3 prizes.
-Since these rewards depend on human intervention to compete in this challenge, these are categorized as [ChallengeDF](../rewards/df-intro.md#what-is-challenge-df) rewards.
-OCEAN Data Farming ChallengeDF rewards are claimable every Thursday on the [Rewards page](https://df.oceandao.org/rewards).
+When a user submits prediction algorithms to the [Challenge DF program](https://df.oceandao.org/challenges) that accurately estimate the price of Ethereum, then OCEAN rewards are airdropped to that user if win one of the top 3 prizes.
+Since these rewards depend on human intervention to compete in this challenge, these are categorized as [Challenge DF](../rewards/df-intro.md#what-is-challenge-df) rewards.
+OCEAN Data Farming Challenge DF rewards are claimable every Thursday on the [Rewards page](https://df.oceandao.org/rewards).

 </details>